 The Urban Jobs Program provides real and personal property tax abatements for eligible manufacturing projects that are within Norwalk’s municipal boundaries but outside of the Enterprise Zone.
 The abatement benefits are identical to those provided in the Enterprise Zone, however, they are not available “by right”.
 The applicant must demonstrate to Connecticut’s Department of Economic and Community Development that the availability of the benefits was an “inducement” for the applicant prior to initiating the project.
 Urban Jobs Program Highlights

 In 1982, Connecticut was the first state in the country to establish a statewide Enterprise Zone Program with 6 approved communities.
 Today, there are 10 types of zone designations, with 43 participating communities across the State.
-South Norwalk is fortunate to be one of those communities.
+South Norwalk is fortunate to be one of the participating communities.
 By-right businesses can receive tax abatements on both real and personal property.
-Review the information on DECD’s website.
+You may view further information on the Connecticut Department of Economic and Community Development’s website.